lucas-kaminski/to-do/README.md

-# TO-DO: An REST API using Java
+# TO-DO: A REST API using Java

 Everyone has a TO-DO project in their portfolio.
 This is mine. :sunglasses: